Ameliasks/dms1_blog/posts/twenty-blog-post.md

 I set up a column guide in for my design with a 60px margin and 20px gutter.
 This column guide will help me keep the design consistent as it develops.

+The fonts that I have chosen for the project are Silkscreen (decorative font), Belgrano (subheadings) and Karla (body text).
+I adjusted the kerning and leading of the typography to enhance legibility.